Plants of Sierra Nevada

 These plants of the broomrape family (Orobanchaceae) are parasitic, obtaining a large part of their nutrients from roots of other plants.
 The flowers of some species are edible, and were formerly consumed by various native tribes, but as these plants tend to absorb and concentrate selenium in their tissue, roots and green parts can be very toxic.

-These pictures show two unidentified Castilleja species, both from Yosemite National Park.
-(Photos copyright © by Kaj Halberg)
+An unidentified Castilleja species from Yosemite National Park.
+(Photo copyright © by Kaj Halberg)

 Diplacus aurantiacus Sticky monkey-flower